Framor81/boxnav/README.md

 python -m pip install python-osc
 ```

-3. After downloading the ue5osc library, navigate into this repository and you will need to install this library with:
+3. After cloning the ue5osc library, navigate into this repository and install this library with:

 ```
+cd ue5osc
 python -m pip install --editable .
 ```